Q: Is renting a car without a credit card possible? All I have is debit.

 If you don’t have a debit card or don’t wish to use one, then there is only one company that I know of that will accept cash; Rent-A-Wreck.
 I’ve actually rented from them once before (but using a credit card) when my car with in the shop and I didn’t have rental coverage on my insurance policy.
 As their name implies, their cars are absolute junk (mine was an old beat-up Hyundai) but if you need a car rental without a credit card, then they are probably your only option.

 If you don’t like credit cards for whatever reason, then you may want to consider a charge card.
 They are a little bit different than a credit card, because you have to pay the bill in full each month.
 However unlike a debit card, charge cards have rewards, benefits – and yes – you can even use them to rent a car.
+The only down side to having a charge card is that they typically charge an annual fee.
+It’s not that the card issuers are greedy in this case.
+It’s really the only way they can make money, since there are no interest charges.
 Here’s a list of the best charge cards on the market.